log0div0/testo/docs/tutorials/01 - hello world/README.md

 the virtual machine `my_ubuntu` is gone.

 > `testo clean` doesn't delete manually created entities.
 Only the Testo-created infrastructure is erased.

-## Complete test script

-You can find the complete test scripts for this guide [here](https://github.com/testo-lang/testo-tutorials/tree/master/qemu/01%20-%20hello%20world).